 That's what they think.

-They believe there's no problem at the border, they think that Trump is gonna run for a third term and steal your democracy.
+They think that Trump is going to run for a third term and steal your democracy.

 They think that crime in the cities is actually getting better as opposed to what's really happening, which is they're tweaking the statistics.

-Uh, they think the climate crisis is real, they think uh Republicans are the ones who close the government, even though the Republicans have all voted to open it.
+They think Republicans are the ones who close the government, even though the Republicans have all voted to open it.

-Now, it would be one thing if you're arguing whether whether it was rigged or not, but they don't even argue that.
+Now, it would be one thing if you're arguing whether it was rigged or not, but they don't even argue that.

-They argue that it couldn't have been rigged, because we'd know it.
+They argue that it couldn't have been rigged because we'd know it.

 That's just crazy.